New Degree Programs

 - Not duplicate existing degree programs offered by universities and university colleges unless it can be shown that duplication is warranted – for example, where the demand for graduates exceeds the system’s capacity to produce them.

-Both the Degree Quality Assurance Board and the Ministry of Advanced Education will review proposals to offer new applied degree programs.
+Both the Degree Quality Assurance Board and the Ministry of Advanced Education, Skills & Training will review proposals to offer new applied degree programs.